Space-Eternity-3/SE3-Website/docs/SE3Documentation/SeonLanguage/DefaultStructures.md

 ---

 Default structures have seon codes too, but you can't modify them in a normal way.
 Despite this you can still copy such code to edit it as a custom structure.
-All default structure codes are on this page.
+All default structure codes are available on this page.

 ## Contents